-Course Advisory: CIS 001 or CIS 050; basic keyboarding skills Transferable to CSU
+Course Advisory: CIS 001 or CIS 050; basic keyboarding skills

 An introduction to Outlook's features.
 Students will work with the Contact address book; Inbox and e-mail; Journal; Notes; Tasks; use Calendar to track and schedule appointments, events and meetings; work with forms and templates; use Outlook with other applications.